Resveratrol and the treatment of osteoarthritis | The research

 Resveratrol is most famous for the “French Paradox.”
 Red wine and reduced risk of cardiovascular disease

-Resveratrol has been studied extensively for supplementation is humans.
-Many of you will remember that Resveratrol was first brought to the attention of the public in a series of studies and news stories in the late 1980’s surrounding the “French Paradox.”
+Resveratrol has been studied extensively for supplementation in humans.
+Many of you will remember that Resveratrol was first brought to the attention of the public in a series of studies and news stories in the late 1980s surrounding the “French Paradox.”
 Here doctors wanted to know why there was such a low incidence rate of cardiovascular disease in the French population who regularly consumed high saturated fat diets.

 - The answer some researchers brought forward?
 Red Wine.
 Resveratrol is found in the skins of wine grapes.

-It should be noted that the theory was promoted and sponsored by wine makers and has since had numerous studies promoting and questioning the “French Paradox” theory that red wine consumption is beneficial.
-However research in Resveratrol continues to show benefits and the interest in Resveratrol could not be stronger as attested to by the numerous ongoing studies.
+It should be noted that the theory was promoted and sponsored by winemakers and has since had numerous studies promoting and questioning the “French Paradox” theory that red wine consumption is beneficial.
+However, research in Resveratrol continues to show benefits and the interest in Resveratrol could not be stronger as attested to by the numerous ongoing studies.

-Foods that are rich in Resveratrol other than red wine include: Peanuts, pistachios, cranberries, strawberries, almonds, and berries.
+Foods that are rich in Resveratrol other than red wine include Peanuts, pistachios, cranberries, strawberries, almonds, and berries.

 The research on Resveratrol and joint pain

-University researchers publishing in the medical journal Molecular medicine reports (1) had a lot of good things to say about Resveratrol.
+University researchers publishing in the medical journal Molecular Medicine Reports (1) had a lot of good things to say about Resveratrol.

 Understanding inflammation and healing so you can understand how Resveratrol can help.

 In our practice inflammation is THE tool to fix damaged joints.
 We control the inflammation through our regenerative injection techniques.
 We create healing inflammation that stimulates the body’s natural healing response of quick, powerful inflammation bursts that heal damaged joints.
-Once the healing job is dome, the inflammation shuts down.
+Once the healing job is done, the inflammation shuts down.
 The most obvious clue that healing has occurred is that the swelling goes away.